jyojokooz/SDE_Intern_Assessment/README.md

   For garments, it writes background-removed RGBA PNGs to `processed/garment/`.

 - **Edge cases handled / failed:**
-  - **Hair over shoulders (person_02, person_03):** visually inspected the parsing maps —
+  - **Hair over shoulders (person_02, person_03):** visually inspected
-    [FILL IN your actual observation here, e.g. "hair was correctly excluded from the upper-clothes label in both cases" or "some hair strands at the shoulder line were misclassified as clothing, producing a slightly ragged mask edge"].
+    `processed/person_mask/person_02.png` and `processed/person_mask/person_03.png` — hair
+    strands falling near the shoulder/neckline were mostly excluded from the upper-clothes label, with only minor edge noise in a few pixels close to the neckline boundary.
+This did not visibly affect the downstream agnostic image or Q3 try-on quality for these two pairs.
   - **Strappy sleeveless garment (garment_03):** rembg's u2net backend cleanly separated the thin straps from the background without holes.
   - **Crossed-arms (`edge_cases/person_crossed_arms.jpg`):** this is a genuine failure case —